 You no longer have 100% control on your logistics after you outsource it.
 It’s especially a problem if you are a reseller; for example – if the customer changes packaging, net weight, color, etc. Such alternations become hard and complex to manage when the stock is not in your warehouse but with your partner company.
 This can cause delays and customer service related issues.

 It’s important that you partner with the right 3PL.
 It allows you to share some of their efficiencies and scale at your own pace.
 However, as a start-up brand, it’s important to identify what your strengths are.
 You should know what your competitive advantages will be in the long run.
 There are various cost and service-related challenges which make many e-commerce start-ups outsource their logistics.

 As a start-up, here are some of the reasons why you as a start-up might want to outsource your logistics to a 3PL:

 - Not enough space: If you don’t have enough space and enough capital to acquire warehouse space

-- Different time zones: If you’re facing trouble managing inventory and orders when you’re not in the same time zone and you have deliver box immediately after order is received
+- Different time zones: If you’re facing trouble managing inventory and orders when you’re not in the same time zone and you have delivered box immediately after the order is received

 - International Orders: If your targeted customer base is altogether outside your country.
 For example, while you might be manufacturing your products in Australia, you can send it over to your fulfillment center in the US.
 Moving to relevant geographic locations can lead to significant cost saving and decrease the transit time.